StackStorm/st2docs/docs/source/chatops/chatops.rst

 package will take care of `almost` everything for you.
 Hubot with the necessary adapters is already installed, and StackStorm :ref:`API keys <authentication-apikeys>` have been configured.

-You just need to tell |st2| which Chat service to use - e.g. Slack, MatterMost, etc. You will also need to give it credentials.
+You just need to tell |st2| which Chat service to use - e.g. Slack.
+You will also need to give it credentials.
 Your Chat service may also need configuration.
 For example, to configure Slack, you first need to add a new Hubot integration to Slack.
 You can do this through Slack's admin interface.
 Take note of the ``HUBOT_SLACK_TOKEN`` that Slack provides.